AyomidePeat/AyomidePeat/README.md

 - 👋 Hi, I’m @AyomidePeat
 - 👀 I’m currently creating awesome mobile apps with flutter
-- 🌱 I’m also create fun stuffs with c++ and arduino
+- 🌱 I also create fun stuffs with c++ and arduino
 - 💞️ I’m looking to collaborate on mobile dev projects
 - 📫 Reach me on ayomidepeat@gmail.com